Posted by Drew Melendy on Jan 14, 2020 12:37:05 PM

 7. Upsell with curated looks

-Fit videos, Facebook and Instagram Stories, and Facebook Live Sales are all addictive, binge-worthy content customers want to see more of.
-They’re not only fun, but they’re informative and convincing, leading to an overall increase in the amount they buy with you.
+Fit videos, Facebook and Instagram Stories, and Facebook Live Sales are all addictive, binge-worthy content customers enjoy.
+They’re not only fun, but they’re informative and convincing, giving them the confidence to buy more from you.